-REPORTING REQUIREMENT REQUIRED CHECK IF ATTACHED Interim Financial Statements Monthly within 30 days Interim Financial Statements Quarterly within 45 days (for first 3 calendar quarters) Audited Financial Statements FYE within 90 days Budget and forecast At least annually within 60 days following FYE
+REPORTING REQUIREMENT REQUIRED CHECK IF ATTACHED

+Interim Financial Statements Monthly within 30 days

+Quarterly within 45 days (for first 3

+Interim Financial Statements calendar quarters) Audited Financial Statements FYE within 90 days

+At least annually within 60 days

+Budget and forecast following FYE
-7.12 DEPOSIT ACCOUNTS

-(A) Are all Cash balances held by Borrower held in accounts subject to an Account Control Agreement, other than Excluded Accounts? \\\\ Yes \\\\ No

-(B) Is the Cash held by the Excluded Subsidiary less than \$5,000,000? \\\\ Yes \\\\ No

-7.21 MINIMUM CASH

-(A)1 [Prior to Borrower's achievement of the Approval Milestone] Are aggregate Qualified Cash balances held by Borrower (excluding Security Corporation Subsidiary and the Excluded Subsidiary) in accounts subject to an Account Control Agreement in an amount greater than or equal to \$20,000,000? \\\\ Yes \\\\ No

-(A)2 [Following Borrower's achievement of the Approval Milestone] Are aggregate Qualified Cash balances held by Borrower (excluding Security Corporation Subsidiary and the Excluded Subsidiary) held in accounts subject to an Account Control Agreement in an amount greater than or equal \$10,000,000? \\\\ Yes \\\\ No

-- (B) If No, is Security Corporation Subsidiary holding any Cash? \\\\\ Yes \\\\\ No - (C) If No, is the Excluded Subsidiary holding more than \$5,000,000 in Cash? - \\\\Yes \\\\No

-The undersigned hereby also confirms the below disclosed accounts represent all depository accounts and securities accounts presently open in the name of each Borrower or Borrower Subsidiary/Affiliate, as applicable.

-Each new account that has been opened since delivery of the previous Compliance Certificate is designated below with a "\".
+7.12 DEPOSIT ACCOUNTS (A) Are all Cash balances held by Borrower held in accounts subject to an Account Control Agreement, other than Excluded Accounts?
+Yes No (B) Is the Cash held by the Excluded Subsidiary less than \$5,000,000?
+Yes No 7.21 MINIMUM CASH (A)1 [Prior to Borrower's achievement of the Approval Milestone January 31, 2025] Are aggregate Qualified Cash balances held by Borrower (excluding Security Corporation Subsidiary and the Excluded Subsidiary) in accounts subject to an Account Control Agreement in an amount greater than or equal to \$20,000,000?
+Yes No (A)2 [Following Borrower's achievement of the Approval Milestone At all times on or after January 31, 2025] Are aggregate Qualified Cash balances held by Borrower (excluding Security Corporation Subsidiary and the Excluded Subsidiary) held in accounts subject to an Account Control Agreement in an amount greater than or equal \$10,000,000 equal to at least 20% of the aggregate principal amount of Term Loan Advances outstanding under the Loan Agreement?
+Yes No (B) If No, is Security Corporation Subsidiary holding any Cash?
+Yes No (C) If No, is the Excluded Subsidiary holding more than \$5,000,000 in Cash?
+Yes No The undersigned hereby also confirms the below disclosed accounts represent all depository accounts and securities accounts presently open in the name of each Borrower or Borrower Subsidiary/Affiliate, as applicable.
+Each new account that has been opened since delivery of the previous Compliance Certificate is designated below with a "". ======================================

 Depository AC # Financial Institution Account Type (Depository / Securities) Last Month Ending Account Balance Purpose of Account

 BORROWER Name/Address:

-1 4

-2
+1 2

-2. Y.

 3

 4

 5

-6

-7
+6 7

-L L
+l l 1 1

-BORROWER SUSIDIARY / AFFILIATE COMPANY
+BORROWER SUSIDIARY / AFFILIATE COMPANY Name/Address

-Name/Address

 1

 2

-3

-4
+3 4

-5 - -
+5

 6

 7

 1

-7.22 PERFORMANCE COVENANT [Commencing January 31, 2025, and thereafter]

-(A) Is Borrower's T6M Net Product Revenue, tested monthly, equal to or greater than 55% of the Net Product Revenue Forecast?

-(B) If No, does either

-(i) Borrower maintain Qualified Cash in an amount equal to or greater than 80% of the aggregate principal amount of Term Loan Advances outstanding under this Agreement, or

-(ii) both Company maintain a market capitalization of at least \$500,000,000 and also Borrower maintain Qualified Cash in an amount equal to at least 50% of the aggregate principal amount of Term Loan Advances outstanding under this Agreement?
+Term Loan Advances (ii) both Company m et Pro n Qu s outs ainta amo oduct Revenue, tested alified Cash in an am standing under this A in a market capitaliza unt equal to at least 5 d monthly, equal to on the defendant of the defendant of at least \$500 a e aggregate princ ipal amount of er maintain

-7.23 SECURITY CORPORATION INVESTMENT CONDITIONS

-(A) Does the Security Corporation Subsidiary have any assets or liabilities?
+7.23 SECURITY CORPORA (A) Does the Security Corp Yes No ies?

-(B) If yes, is the Security Corporation Subsidiary in compliance with the Security Corporation Investment Conditions? \\\\ Yes \\\\ No

-(B) If No, Is Borrower required to maintain minimum cash under Section 7.21(a)?
+(B) If yes, is the Security Corporation Subsidiary in compliance with the Security Corporation Investment Condition ons?
+Yes No (B) If No, Is Borrower required to maintain minimum cash under Section 7.21(a)?
+Yes No